-- NatureServe global rank GH (possibly extinct, some hope of rediscovery) - Protected under the Migratory Bird Treaty Act (protection for migratory birds, body parts, nests and eggs) - Federal endangered.
+- NatureServe global rank GH (possibly extinct, some hope of rediscovery); last reviewed 9 April 2016 - Protected under the Migratory Bird Treaty Act (protection for migratory birds, body parts, nests and eggs) - Federal endangered.
 This species was listed as endangered in 1967 pursuant to precursor legislation to the Endangered Species Act of 1973.
-No recovery plan. - Listed as an Appendix I species under the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES) due to its extreme rarity among CITES-listed animals and plants.
+Information on the species is insufficient for the development of a recovery plan. - Listed as an Appendix I species under the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES) due to its extreme rarity among CITES-listed animals and plants.
 CITES prohibits the commercial international trade of specimens of Appendix I species.